jose-Abel/ror-social-scaffold/README.md

 ### Run tests

-Download google chrome if don't have it to run Capybara
+Download and install google chrome if don't have it to run Capybara.
+Capybara needs the web drivers to run system tests with browsers

 ```
 	wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb